paulc00/bayesian_celestial_navigation/README.md

 # Bayesian Celestial Navigation

-This package uses Markov Chain Monte Carlo methods to infer a positional fix using readings from a marine sextant.
+This package uses Markov Chain Monte Carlo (MCMC) methods to infer a positional fix using readings from a marine sextant.

 I created this project to teach myself basic celestial navigation techniques well enough to solve a set of celestial navigation exercises on a blog I found: [Celestial Navigation Practice Problems](https://celestialnavproblems.wordpress.com)